marco262/my_wiki/data/sandpoint/gm_notes/chapter-1-epilogue.md

 **Man:** Her faith in the Mother of Monsters was substantial.
 And Nualia's grew even stronger.

-**Woman:** And yet it did not save her in the end.
-Ah well, *c'est la vie*.
+**Woman:** And yet it did not save her in the end. *C'est la vie*.
 At least they did us the favor of cleaning up Alaznist's stain and draining that disgusting well of its power.
 That little town has been a nasty little incubator for Wrathful souls for too long.

 **Man:** It has not been entirely a thorn in our side.
 Did you not send off your new project on his mission?

 **Woman:** Hah!
 Oh yes, I *tingle* with anticipation for his results.
-He was already quite far gone before I sent him off on his little errand, and we should be receiving news of further progress within the week.
+He was already quite far gone before I sent him off on his little errand, and we should be receiving news of further progress within the month.
 That is, if he can accomplish a few simple murders without proper supervision.

 _The woman sets down her wineglass, finally turning to look at the man seated beside her._